Clubs: AEK FC | Opening: 1982 | Capacity: 69,918 seats

 History and description

-OAKA Stadium, in full Olympic Athletic Center of Athens “Spiros Louis”, got built between 1980 and 1982, and opened on the 8th of September 1982 with the European Athletics Championships.
+OAKA Stadium, in full Olympic Athletic Center of Athens “Spiros Louis”, got built between 1980 and 1982, and opened on 8 September 1982 with the European Athletics Championships.

-The stadium was named after Spiros Louis, Greek winner of the first Olympic marathon in 1896.
+The stadium was named after Spiros Louis, the Greek winner of the first Olympic marathon in 1896.

 One year later, in 1983, OAKA Stadium hosted the European Cup final between Hamburger SV and Juventus (1-0).
 In 1987, the stadium hosted the Cup Winners’ Cup final between Ajax and Lokomotiv Leipzig (1-0).